-As of June 30, 2021, the Company has an accumulated deficit of approximately \$52,146,000.
-During the six months ended June 30, 2021, the Company also experienced negative cash flows from operating activities of approximately \$1,628,000 It appears these principal conditions or events, considered in the aggregate, indicate it is probable that the Company will be unable to meet its obligations as they become due within one year after the date the financial statements are issued.
+As of September 30, 2021, the Company has an accumulated deficit of approximately \$4,200,000.
+During the nine months ended September 30, 2021, the Company also experienced negative cash flows from operating activities of approximately \$2,300,000.
+It appears these principal conditions or events, considered in the aggregate, indicate it is probable that the Company will be unable to meet its obligations as they become due within one year after the date the financial statements are issued.
 As such, there is substantial doubt about the entity's ability to continue as a going concern.

 The Company has identified factors that mitigate the probable conditions that have raised substantial doubt about the entity's ability to continue as a going concern.
 On January 15, 2021, the Company initiated a Private Offering (the "Offering") of up to 40 Units (\$2,000,000) with each Unit consisting of one \$50,000 principal amount secured convertible debenture, convertible at \$3 per share, and a Warrant to purchase 25,000 shares of the Company's common stock at \$3 per share.
 The Secured Debentures carry interest at 12% and mature 24 months after issuance.
 The Warrants are exercisable six months after issuance and expire 24 months after issuance.
-The Offering closed on May 31, 2021 and raised \$2,005,000, see Note 7.
-As of June 30, 2021, the Company has received \$1,505,000 of the Offering proceeds, of which \$500,000 is readily available in the cash escrow account.
+The Offering closed on May 31, 2021 and raised \$2,005,000, see Note 8.
+On September 28, 2021 the Company closed the sale of a convertible debenture and issued warrants that raised \$2,225,000 of net proceeds after debt issuance costs.
+The debenture is for a face amount \$3,048,781 with an OID of 18% and due March 27, 2022, if not converted, see Note 7.